Psychedelic Therapy 6

 I repeat, “Thank you, God,” three more times while looking at the sky through the small eyeball-looking window in the center of the ceiling.

 The second Shipibo healer sits three feet away from the edge of my mattress.
 I move to the front edge of my mattress, sitting on my knees again.
 Her charming icaro singing makes me smile and dance cheerfully.
 My body and head move from side to side while I sit on my knees with my eyes closed.
-The second master ayahuasca ceremony shaman put a magical healing spell on me, enabling me to move my upper body fluidly and animal-like, unable to control and stop my physical movements.
+The second master ayahuasca ceremony shaman put a magic spell on me, enabling me to move my upper body fluidly and animal-like, unable to control and stop my physical movements.

 I whistle to connect with her sacred healing shamanic chants.
 My arms and hand motions move forward to her body and back to mine, telling the Shipibo healer that I’m intensely feeding off of her psyche and beautiful icaro singing.